 Indiana Civil Litigation - In December 2013, the Company entered into a confidential agreement to settle the Indiana Civil Litigation.
 The Company paid \$6.25 million to Plaintiffs to settle the matter without admission of wrongdoing.
-The Company received \$2.3 million and \$0.3 million during the fiscal years ended June 30, 2016 and 2015, respectively, for recovery of litigation settlement costs from insurers.
-The Company continues to believe that it did not cause or contribute to the contamination.
-These amounts are recorded as "litigation settlement reimbursements (costs)" in the consolidated statements of income.
+The Company received \$1.2 million, \$2.3 million and \$0.3 million during the fiscal years ended June 30, 2017, 2016 and 2015, respectively, for recovery of litigation settlement costs from insurers.
+These amounts are recorded as "Litigation settlement reimbursements" in the consolidated statements of income.